jaggederest/mutation/docs/reading-reports.md

    -----------------------
    ```

-At this time no machine readable output exists in the opensourced versions of mutant.
+At this time no machine readable output exists in the opensourced versions of mutation.